-All student and adult meals are purchased in the lunchroom or in the District Office.
+For the 2023-24 school year meals will be FREE to enrolled students in KG-5th grades.
 Applications for free and/or reduced meals are available upon request.
 A school calendar/menu is given monthly to each student.

 2.2 STUDENT MEAL PRICES